Uranium mining by country: Finland

-In Uusimaa, Karelia and Lapland in Finland, presently (2009) uranium deposits are investigated.
+In Uusimaa, Karelia and Lapland in Finland, presently (2009) uranium deposits are being investigated.

-In addition, Talvivaara Mining Company plc has announced in early 2010 the commencement of uranium recovery as a by-product out of its mine producing mainly nickel, copper, zinc and cobalt in Sotkamo, eastern Finland.
+In addition, Talvivaara Mining Company plc announced in early 2010 the commencement of uranium recovery as a by-product out of its mine producing mainly nickel, copper, zinc and cobalt in Sotkamo, eastern Finland.
 Production is expected to be approximately 350 tons of yellowcake annually, making Finland almost self-sufficient in uranium, accounting for approximately 80% of annual demand.
 However, as Finland lacks the required processing facilities to convert yellowcake into nuclear fuel, the mine's output will need to be sent abroad for refining and enrichment.

+France

+Uranium was mined in France between 1948 and 2001.

 Germany

 The search for uranium ore intensified during the Cold War.
 In East Germany an extensive uranium mining industry was established.
 Uranium was mined from 1947 to 1990 from mines in Saxony and Thuringia by the SDAG Wismut.
-It was mostly used by the Soviet Union to build nuclear fission weapons, also as fuel for nuclear power plants.
+It was mostly used by the Soviet Union to build nuclear fission weapons, and also as fuel for nuclear power plants.
 In West Germany more limited mining took place at Ellweiler, Rheinland-Pfalz (1959–1964), and Menzenschwand, Baden-Württemberg (1961–1991).

 All uranium mines were closed after German reunification for environmental reasons.
 Some areas were heavily contaminated and clean-up is still not finished.
 Total production in East Germany was 230,400 t of uranium, making it the third largest producer in history behind the US and Canada.
 Minor production still takes place at the Königstein mine southeast of Dresden from cleaning of mine water.
 This production has been 38 t of uranium in 2007.

 Hungary

 In Hungary, uranium mining began in the 1950s around Pécs to supply the country's first atomic plant in Paks.
 A whole district was built for the mining industry on the outskirt of Pécs, for which the name Uránváros (Uranium city) was given.
 After the fall of communism, uranium mining was gradually given up because of the high production costs.
-That caused serious economic problems and a rise of unemployment in Pécs.
+That caused serious economic problems and a rise in unemployment in Pécs.
 Recently an Australian company took up the challenge to search for uranium in the Mecsek.